thosgood/this-weeks-finds/markdown/251-300/week272.md

 structure.

 There are other similar results with the same flavor.
-For example, suppose we have a Polish group G acting as measurable transformations on a standard Borel space X. Then we can make X into a Polish space so that the action of G on X becomes continuous!
+For example, suppose we have a Polish group $G$ acting as measurable transformations on a standard Borel space $X$.
+Then we can make $X$ into a Polish space so that the action of $G$ on $X$ becomes continuous!

-(Of course we also require that the new Borel sets of X are the same as its original measurable sets.)
+(Of course we also require that the new Borel sets of $X$ are the same as its original measurable sets.)

 There are also interesting results saying that Polish spaces and Polish groups "aren't too big".
-Some of these theorems mention the "Hilbert cube" --- that is, a countable product of copies of \[0,1\], with its product topology.
+Some of these theorems mention the "Hilbert cube" --- that is, a countable product of copies of $[0,1]$, with its product topology.
 This space sounds big, but thanks to Tychonoff's theorem it's compact!
 It's also metrizable: that is, its topology comes from a metric.
 And it's separable: it has a countable dense